surniaulula/wpsso/readme.txt

 = 15.18.3-dev.6 =

-(2023/08/07) Updated the inherit featured image filter hook priority.
-Fixed detection of invalid feature image ID values.
+(2023/08/07) Fixed detection of invalid feature image ID values.
+Fixed inheritance of the Schema 'brand' property for product group variants.

 = 15.18.2 =